Latest News

 SVT with Aberrancy or Ventricular Tachycardia?

-The term “SVT with aberrancy” tends to throw many providers off so let’s start by defining SVT using the 2015 ACC/AHA/HRS Guidelines as reference.
+The term “SVT with aberrancy” tends to throw many providers off, so let’s start by defining SVT using the 2015 ACC/AHA/HRS Guidelines as a reference.

 “An umbrella term used to describe tachycardias (atrial and/or ventricular rates in excess of 100 bpm at rest), the mechanism of which involves tissue from the His bundle or above.
 These SVTs include inappropriate sinus tachycardia, AT (including focal and multifocal AT), macroreentrant AT (including typical atrial flutter), junctional tachycardia, AVNRT, and various forms of accessory pathway-mediated reentrant tachycardias.
 In this guideline, the term does not include AF.”

 What most people really mean when they call a rhythm “SVT” is AV Nodal Reentrant Tachycardia or AVNRT, which is a reentrant rhythm in or around the AV node.
-This arrhythmia is usually stable and the prognosis is much more favorable than VT.
+This arrhythmia is usually stable, and the prognosis is much more favorable than that of VT.
 It is usually treated with vagal maneuvers or adenosine.

 Because the right bundle branch tends to have a slightly longer refractory period than the left bundle branch, at higher rates the right bundle branch may not be fully recovered from the previous cardiac cycle, which results in a right bundle branch block pattern.